 - Submitting a creative CV is a risk, and the more creative your idea, the bigger the risk is.
 Your idea might be unique, and it could be visually brilliant but if it doesn't fit the organisations look or brand it's unlikely to impress.

 - Not all employers in the creative industries welcome this CV approach.
 You'll need to do some research in to the industry and organisation you're applying to in order to determine if this method of application is accepted and has been successful in the past.

 - There's a chance that your creative CV will be all style and no substance.

-- These types of CVs are often time consuming to create and this time could be better spent perfecting a traditional CV and working on your portfolio.
+- These types of CVs are often time consuming to create.
+You’ll need to ask yourself if this time could be better spent perfecting a traditional CV and working on your portfolio.

 - A lot of recruiters use an applicant tracking system (ATS) to screen candidates CVs.
 These systems operate by searching for keywords in CVs that match the job description/person specification.
 Creative CVs may not be compatible with these systems due to their design or format meaning organisations will discard them before they even fall into the hands of a hiring manager.